I’ve answered some commonly asked questions below. If you can’t find the information you are looking for please contact me.

 You want to choose your own therapist: Many insurance companies limit your choice of therapists.
 Some “preferred providers” offer good treatment, keep their clients’ interests foremost, and try to keep treatment brief without sacrificing quality.
 At times however, the insurance company asks preferred providers to divide their loyalty between the client and the insurance company.
 Many clients prefer to choose their therapist personally and choose to avoid seeing a therapist with a potential conflict of interest.
 Other clients may want to work with a therapist who was highly recommended but may not be on the provider list.

-You want to choose the length of your treatment: Medicare, Private Health Companies and Employer Assistance Programs often limit the choice in therapist and the modality that you are able to use – usually medically orientated models such as CBT.
+You want to choose the length of your treatment: Medicare, Private Health Companies and Employer Assistance Programs limit the choice in therapist and the modality that you are able to use – usually medically orientated models such as CBT.
 They also limit the length of treatment.
 Most companies provide ultra-brief therapy (3, 6 or 12 sessions).
 The majority of people require more sessions than this to provide long lasting change.
-Self-paying for therapy is preferrable in order to receive the type and length of treatment required to suit your needs.
+Self-paying for therapy is preferable in order to receive the type and length of treatment required to suit your needs.

 You don’t want Medicare, Private Health Insurance Companies or Employee Assistance Programs making choices for you.
 When a third party is responsible for payment, they have the power to influence your treatment.
 A company employee evaluates your motivation, the severity of your problem, your progress, and makes treatment recommendations.
 The therapist must take the company’s recommendations into consideration or risk losing a contract to work with the company altogether.
 Many clients prefer paying for their own treatment to eliminate this outside influence.

 You don’t want to be labelled sick: Whenever insurance is used for counselling or psychotherapy, the treatment must be “medically necessary,” which means that your therapist must label you with a mental illness or psychiatric diagnosis.
 When you pay directly, you may seek consultation from a therapist for any reason you choose.
 People use counselling and psychotherapy for emotional, psychological and spiritual growth, for help coping with stressful life situations, and for marriage and family difficulties, as well as for chronic and serious psychological problems.
-Having a psychiatric diagnosis on your health records can can restrict your ability to qualify for future health and life insurance coverage as well as when applying for future employment or to become an adoptive parent for example.
+Having a psychiatric diagnosis on your health records can restrict your ability to qualify for future health and life insurance coverage as well as when applying for future employment or to become an adoptive parent for example.

 This article has been adapted from ‘Why Self Pay?’ with permission from the American Mental Health Alliance.